 Feeling really worried and anxious can often come hand in had with feeling very low.
 MindMate has a range of information on anxiety and stress.Go to page

 How can I get help?

 - If you’ve been feeling like this for a while, or it has been affecting your life in a serious way, you should visit your doctor.
 If you’re scared about going by yourself, you could ask a friend, parent or carer to go with you.
-Your doctor will be able to find out if you have depression and talk you through the types of treatment that could help you.
+Your doctor will be able to talk you through the types of treatment that could help you.

 - You can also find help from organisations, services and online.
 You can find some of the most useful videos, websites and contact numbers below and on our ‘What’s in Leeds for me?’ page.